What are the three pillars of Space Godesy?

 Lagrangian points are five positions in space where a small object can remain stationary relative to two larger celestial bodies (e.g., Sun and Earth).

-L1, L2, and L3: Unstable points along the line connecting the two bodies.
+L1, L2, and L3: stable points along the line connecting the two bodies.
+The James Webb Space Telescope is located at L2.

 List the Orbital types of satellites and their altitude.